Great Cobar mine: George Blakemore

-In the last years of the Great Cobar's ownership by the Great Cobar Mining Syndicate, there were reports of attempts to sell the Great Cobar, but no sale was completed.
+In the final years of the Great Cobar's ownership by the Great Cobar Mining Syndicate, there were reports of attempts to sell it, but no sale was completed.
 If such a sale were to take place, the rewards for the Great Cobar Mining Syndicate members would be immense.
 It was well known that the Syndicate intended to sell the Great Cobar.

 Directors of C.S.A.
 Mines Limited, c.1912.
 George Blakemore is seated in the centre.
-From 1905 to 1909, the general manager of Great Cobar; by 1916, he had become its nemesis.
+From 1905 to 1909, the general manager of Great Cobar, by 1916, he had become its nemesis.

 In 1905, Blakemore, probably attempting to emulate the success of the Great Cobar Mining Syndicate, established the C.S.A.
 Development Syndicate, to take over the then moribund CSA Mine, at what would become Elouera.
 Exploration work at the C.S.A.
-Mine soon revealed a sizable lead-zinc deposit, and a new company C.S.A.
-Mines Limited was floated.
+Mine soon revealed a sizable lead-zinc deposit, and a new company, C.S.A.
+Mines Limited, was floated.
 The members of the C.S.A.
-Development Syndicate, including Blakemore received a large proportion of the shares in the new company.
+Development Syndicate, including Blakemore, received a large proportion of the shares in the new company.
 Blakemore was a director of that new company's board, and another member of that first board was Dr Richard Read, a member of the Great Cobar Mining Syndicate.

-When the Great Cobar Mine was sold to new owners in 1906, Blakemore stayed on as its General Manager.
-Blakemore was dismissed from his position at Great Cobar, in 1909.
+When the Great Cobar Mine was sold to new owners in 1906, Blakemore remained its General Manager.
+Blakemore was dismissed from his position at Great Cobar in 1909.
 During 1911, he visited Mexico and wrote newspaper articles about his trip, including events in the city of Juárez soon after its capture by rebels, during the Mexican Revolution.
 He remained in the Cobar region and became a vocal critic of Great Cobar's operations and management.

 In late 1910, a large lode of copper ore was identified in the C.S.A.
 Mine.
 It joined with the neighbouring Tinto Mine, in 1912, emerging for the first time as a major mine in the Cobar region.
+Also in 1912, Blakemore became a director of a new company to work the Iodide Mine, at Mineral Hill.

 Probably his last involvement with mining in the Cobar region was as a member of the board of New Occidental Gold Mining Company Limited, operators of the New Occidental Mine at Wrightville.
 He joined the board in 1936.
 He died at Burwood, in 1941.